Effective from: November 19, 2019

 The databases supporting the Litmus software and storage of information (for the testing, development and production environments) are backed up daily with transaction logs backed up every 5 minutes allowing for minimal data loss in the case backup restoration is required from a backup.
-GitHub backup is leveraged to ensure that the source code that Litmus uses is backed up.
+Version Control backup is leveraged to ensure that the source code that Litmus uses is backed up.

 The software or automation tool used for backup shall be tested every quarter to ensure that it is working properly.

 When and if data is restored, the following must be logged: (a) the type of data restored, (b) who restores it, and (c) when the restoration took place.

 25.3.3.
 Retention Period for Administrative Security Policy and Guidelines

 Copies of the security policies, guidelines and procedures will be retained for 5 years, or such other period if required by applicable law or contractual obligations.